 Parking/Shuttle Budget for Disneyland

-You can also use the local transit system that drops off at Disneyland (and other areas) called the ART Shuttle.
+You can also use the local transit system that drops off at Disneyland park (and other areas) called the ART Shuttle.
 I have done both, they are both fairly convenient.

 You can also stay close enough to walk (but check it on a map — many hotels SAY they are walkable, but really aren’t).
 I recommend staying in this area if you plan to walk: